0xApp/dev-cheatsheet/README.md

-# dev-cheatsheet
+# Index
-A collection of "How to" for common scenario.
+A collection of "How to" for common development scenario.